firozshk/CyberSecurityWeek/Challenges/Day 1: Azure Security/HOL_2/README.md

 ### Minimum Expected Outcome

+1. VM traffic should be via Azure Firewall
-1. VM should only access only www.bing.com
+2. VM should only access www.bing.com
-2. All the access to other websites should be blocked
+3. All the access to other websites should be blocked